prudent-rs/prudent/README.md

 `prudent` is to help you make `unsafe` code stand out more.
 Mixing `unsafe` with advanced pattern matching or other complex syntax may sound exciting, but it makes reading the code difficult.
 Can that be an opportunity to refactor?

-# Zero cost

-`prudent` is a zero-cost abstraction (for both binary size/speed and memory).
-Rust/LLVM easily optimizes it out.

 # Compatibility